If you can't see your Wi-Fi network, or your devices won't connect, don't worry it's usually a quick fix.

 Start by checking the Wi-Fi light (sometimes labelled WLAN or Wireless) on your modem:

 If it's off, press the Wi-Fi button on your modem (if available) or log into your modem settings to re-enable Wi-Fi.
+If all lights are off, make sure the power cable is plugged in securely and the modem is switched on.

 See "Lights on your modem – what they mean" for more details.